Galax GeForce RTX 5050 1-Click OC

 • Maximum memory bandwidth is 320 GB/s on Galax GeForce RTX 5050 1-Click OC and 448 GB/s on Nvidia GeForce RTX 5060.

-• GDDR version is GDDR6 on Galax GeForce RTX 5050 1-Click OC and GDDR7 on Nvidia GeForce RTX 5060.
+• The GDDR version is GDDR6 on Galax GeForce RTX 5050 1-Click OC and GDDR7 on Nvidia GeForce RTX 5060.

 • RGB lighting is present on Galax GeForce RTX 5050 1-Click OC but not available on Nvidia GeForce RTX 5060.

-• HDMI ports are 2 on Galax GeForce RTX 5050 1-Click OC and 1 on Nvidia GeForce RTX 5060.
+• HDMI port count is 2 on Galax GeForce RTX 5050 1-Click OC and 1 on Nvidia GeForce RTX 5060.

 • Thermal Design Power (TDP) is 130W on Galax GeForce RTX 5050 1-Click OC and 145W on Nvidia GeForce RTX 5060.

-• Number of transistors is 16900 million on Galax GeForce RTX 5050 1-Click OC and 21900 million on Nvidia GeForce RTX 5060.
+• The number of transistors is 16900 million on Galax GeForce RTX 5050 1-Click OC and 21900 million on Nvidia GeForce RTX 5060.

-• Width is 234 mm on Galax GeForce RTX 5050 1-Click OC and 241 mm on Nvidia GeForce RTX 5060.
+• Card width is 234 mm on Galax GeForce RTX 5050 1-Click OC and 241 mm on Nvidia GeForce RTX 5060.

-• Height is 129.5 mm on Galax GeForce RTX 5050 1-Click OC and 111 mm on Nvidia GeForce RTX 5060.
+• Card height is 129.5 mm on Galax GeForce RTX 5050 1-Click OC and 111 mm on Nvidia GeForce RTX 5060.

 Specs Comparison